huytrnq/Wrist-Fracture-Detection/README.md

 # Wrist-Fracture-Detection
-This repository contains the code for the project "Wrist Fracture Detection" which is a part of the course "Medical Image Analysis" at the University of Cassion.
+This repository contains the code for the project "Wrist Fracture Detection," which is a part of the course "Medical Image Analysis" at the University of Cassino.

-This code is the first stage of the Wrist Fracture Detection pipeline, which aims to generate propose regions for further steps.
+This code is the first stage of the Wrist Fracture Detection pipeline, which aims to generate proposed regions for further steps.

 ## Table of Contents
 - [Image Preprocessing Pipeline](#image-preprocessing-pipeline)